BLG2/Downloader/README.md

 2. Choose the desired output format.
 3. Click "Convert" to process the file.

-### Demo App
-You can use the demo application without compiling the source code.
-Download the [Downloader Demo.zip](Downloader/DemoApp) from the releases section and run it to test the features.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details.